15 Essential Tips for Fall Family Photo Outfits

 6. Choose Fitted Clothing

 Yes, the flowy dresses and shirts might be the trend out there, but they might not be a great choice when it comes to photo sessions.
 Why?
-They can easily hide your shape and give you less flattering photos.
+They can easily hide your shape and give you less flattering family portraits.
 The best bet is to go for clothes that are neither too tight nor too baggy.
-Also, as you pick, get to know your models well, and ensure you achieve a good balance between their upper and lower half.
+Also, as you pick, get to know your models well, and ensure you achieve a good balance between their upper and lower halves.

 So if the mom prefers a flowing skirt, a fitted top will complete the look.
 But if they go for skinny jeans, a loose top will do.
 You just need to know how to strike balance.